kredati/cin430f19/schedule.md

 In class:
 * Screening: _HOW NOT TO BE SEEN: A Fucking Didactic Educational .mov file_ (Hito Steyerl, Germany, 2013, 15 min.)
-* Group activity the fifth (reprise): Gamify your life
+* Group activity the sixth (reprise): Gamify your life
-* Group activity the sixth: Make a meme
+* Group activity the eigth: Make a meme
-* Group activity the seventh: Get on with your final projects

 ### 11/18, Week 10: Attention
 Guides: Katie and Veronica